ArneDJ/terranova/STYLE.md

 size_t heightmap_image_buffer_size;
 ```

-Use CamelCase for a class or struct.
+Use CamelCase for a class, struct and enum.
-Class and Struct names should be short but clear.
 If the name of a class or struct is overly descriptive and consists of more than four words you're probably doing something wrong.

 ###### Right: